jakeleichtling/dartmouth_distributed_em/README.md

 To run the jar, find a running EMR cluster or create a new one, and ensure that the cluster is using the Amazon Hadoop distribution marked as "latest" (this was "2.4.2 (Hadoop 1.0.3) - latest" during our development).
-Add a custom jar step and point it to the distributed EM jar.
+Add a custom jar step and point it to the distributed EM jar (which can be found pre-compiled in the MapReduce/bin/ directory).
 The arguments are described in the EMDriver.java javadoc, but are repeated here for conevenience:

 Arguments: